 Tip 11 – Visa can be picked up on authorized courier’s office or mailed straight to your house.
 I did the former to make sure the package won’t get lost.

 Sept.
 20, 2018 – Claimed CFO Certificate and Stamp.
-Two days before my actual departure date, I went back to CFO office to claim the CFO certificate and have that CFO stamp that would be checked the immigrant officer once I depart.
+Two days before my actual departure date, I went back to CFO office to claim the CFO certificate and have that CFO stamp that would be checked by the immigrant officer once I depart.

 Sept.
 22, 2018.
 Fly to New Jersey via JFK.
 And then it suddenly dawns on me that I’ll be leaving my birth country for good.
-I’ll be moving on from the life I used to live in an experience I’ve only dreamed off.
+I’ll be moving on from the life I used to live in an experience I’ve only dreamed of.
 A combination of excitement and anxiety hit me at this point in time as I boarded the plane, knowing that it might take a long while before I can go back to the country I called home for such a long time.
-I wanted to cry, but at the same time, I wanted to jump up and down for sheer exhilaration and anticipation of what’s ahead.
+I wanted to cry, but at the same time, I wanted to jump up and down for sheer exhilaration and anticipation of what was ahead.